scriptingislife/becksteadn.github.io/_posts/2017-08-19-Install-OpenVPN-Access-Server.md

 ### Local

 Local authentication uses profiles created in the interface.
-Profiles can be found under `User Management -&gt; User Permissions`.
+Profiles can be found under `User Management - User Permissions`.

 ![Permissions]({{site.baseurl}}/images/Install-OpenVPN-Access-Server/homepage.png)

 Enter a new username and then click `Show` to set a password for the user.
 After making any changes, you will need to update the running server by clicking the button that appears.
-Clients can then access their profile at `https://&lt;server-ip&gt;:943/`.
+Clients can then access their profile at `https://<server-ip>:943/`.
 Users can log in and download the OS specific program, and OpenVPN profile.
 User's access can be revoked or modified in this area too.

 After creating a user and password, the setup is complete and you can connect locally.
 To connect from the internet, forward port 1194 through your router.

 ## Links

 [OpenVPN Access Server Downloads]("https://openvpn.net/index.php/access-server/overview.html")